StarShovel/bash-noughts/README.md

 ## License

-*Bash Noughts* is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*Bash Noughts & Crosses* is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.